Canada Border Services Agency: Customs Act

-Rather than being a taxing statute itself, the Customs Act provides "legislative authority to administer and enforce the collection of duties and taxes that are imposed under separate taxing legislation, such as the Customs Tariff, the Excise Tax Act, the Excise Act, and the Special Import Measures Act."
+Rather than being a taxing statute itself, the Customs Act provides "legislative authority to administer and enforce the collection of duties and taxes that are imposed under separate taxing legislation, such as the Customs Tariff Act, the Excise Tax Act, the Excise Act, and the Special Import Measures Act."
 The Act was revised in 1986 to allow for greater flexibility in modern transportation, communication, trade, and business practices.
 Accordingly, since 1986, the Act has been amended several times in response to free trade and other related international agreements.